lilromeoz00/DS-Projects/README.md

 ## Ill eventually turn this into a github page & streamlit all the projects
 ## Email me at JordanMooreNav@gmail.com for questions

-ideas : Cancer detector CNN, Neural Cryptography, Colorize black and white photos
+ideas : Cancer detector CNN (how original jordan..), Neural Cryptography, Colorize black and white photos, RL & Games (Genetic Algo, Deep-Q, etc: Later later on kind of project)